primarypigments/new_restaurant/README.md

 Welcome to Where To Restaurant, a Python-based terminal application designed to help you gauge where to buy, build or invest in a restaurant.
-With "Where To Restaurants" you will be able to find gaps in the restaurant market to help you better invest into the correct type of restaurant into the right location.
+With "Where To Restaurants” you will be able to find gaps in the restaurant market to help you better invest into the correct type of restaurant into the right location.
 We have created a database of total restaurant types within 10 zip codes.
 We give investors or restaurant owners the chance to access this information by adding themselves to our system.
-By using our system you will save money and time from preforming research when looking for the right location to invest in a restaurant.
+By using our system you will save money and time from performing research when looking for the right location to invest in a restaurant.

 https://ui.dev/amiresponsive?url=https://wheretorestaurant-3bd31d04f4de.herokuapp.com